Alvixeon/instagram-bruteforce/README.md

 # instagram-bruteforce
-A script to bruteforce instagram given a list
+A script to bruteforce instagram given a list named list.txt